open-sdg/sdg-build/README.md

 Sometimes you may need to alter data and/or metadata before importing into this library.
 This can be done after instantiating the input objects, with `add_data_alteration` and `add_meta_alteration` to add callback functions.

-In these callback functions, the thing to be altered is passed as the first parameter, followed by an optional "context" dict, containing other information.
+In these callback functions, the thing to be altered is passed as the first parameter, followed by a "context" dict, containing other information.
 These "context" dicts currently contain:

 * indicator_id : string - The id of the indicator, if known
 * class : string - The name of the particular input class that is being altered